-As a result, the KATS Network, its Regional AT Resource Centers and Project CARAT AT Reuse sites will be adhering to the following adjusted policies and hours of operation
+The KATS Network Coordinating Center, Regional AT Resource Centers, and Project CARAT AT Reuse sites will be adhering to the following adjusted policies and hours of operation.

 KATS Network Coordinating Center